 Across the globe, more than 250 million people depend on cotton farming for their livelihoods.
 99% of them are smallholders, mostly from developing countries.
 The Covid-19 pandemic has affected every country where BCI supports — through our on-the-ground partners — cotton farmers to adopt sustainable practices and improve their livelihoods.

 In this section of the hub you can hear first-hand accounts of activities BCI Implementing Partners (our on-the-ground partners in charge of delivering the BCI Programme) have been implementing, rising to the challenge to ensure rural communities, where many people have little economic stability, are supported through this challenging time.

-Mini Interviews with BCI On-The-Ground Partners
+Q&As with BCI On-The-Ground Partners

 Hear from three Implementing Partners in China: CottonConnect, Songzi City Agriculture Technology Promotion Center and Shandong Binzhou Nongxi Cotton Professional Cooperative.
 Read On the Ground in China

 In this Q&A we speak with three Implementing Partners in India: Lupin Foundation, Welspun Foundation and Coastal Salinity Prevention Cell.
 Read On the Ground in India